-(a) A Microbusiness is an entity that can be either a Tier 1 Marijuana Cultivator or Marijuana Product Manufacturer or both and, if in receipt of a Delivery Endorsement issued by the Commission, may deliver Marijuana or Marijuana Products produced at the licensed location directly to Consumers in compliance with established regulatory requirements for retail sale as it relates to delivery.

-(b) A Microbusiness that is a Marijuanaengaged in pProduct mManufacturing operationser may purchase no more than a maximum of 2,000 pounds of Marijuana or its dry-weight equivalent in raw concentrate per year from other Marijuana Establishments, but not any other Marijuana Products. or MTCs.

-Formatted

-(b)(c) A Microbusiness shall comply with all operational requirements imposed by 935 CMR = 1500140 M = 1000 M = 10000 M = 10

-500.105 through 500.140 on Marijuana Cultivators and Marijuana Product Manufacturers, and Retailers, to the extent the Licensee engages in such activities.

-(e)(d) A Person or Entity Having Direct Control or a Person or Entity Having Indirect Control in an existing Marijuana Establishment License that is not a Social Equity Program Participant or Economic Empowerment Priority Applicant shall not be eligible to apply for a Marijuana Microbusiness license.
-A Microbusiness Licensee may not be a Person or Entity Having Direct or Indirect Control for any other Marijuana Establishment, except an Independent Testing Laboratory Social Consumption Establishment.
-A majority of the Microbusiness' Executives or Members shall have been residents of Massachusetts for no less than 12 months prior to application.

-(d) Application fees and lLicense fees for MicrobusinessLicenses shall be set at 50% of the combined sum of the application fees and license fees for all the cultivation or manufacturing activities in which the Licensee engages.

-(e) Delivery Endorsements shall be subject to the exclusivity provisions for Delivery Licensees established in 935 CMR 500.050(10)(b).

-(6) Social Consumption Establishment.

-(a) Social Consumption Establishments may sell and allow customers to consume Marijuana or Marijuana Products solely on its Premises.

-(b) Social Consumption Establishment licenses shall be limited on an exclusive basis to businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants or Social Equity Program Participants; Microbusinesses; and Craft Marijuana Cooperatives, for a period of 36 months from the date the first Social Consumption Establishment receives a notice to commence operations, provided, however, that the Commission may, by vote, decide to extend that period following a determination that the goal of the exclusivity period to promote and encourage full participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes, has not been met.

-1. The Commission shall develop criteria for evaluating whether the goals of the exclusivity period are met which shall include, but not be limited to:

-a.
-Overall rates of participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes; b.
-Overall rates of participation in the regulated Marijuana industry by people of color:

-c.
-Licenses granted to businesses with majority ownership comprised of Economic Empowerment Priority Applicants and Social Equity Program Participants; Microbusinesses; and Craft Marijuana Cooperatives;

-d.
-Number of registered agents who are Social Equity Program Participants;

-e.
+- (a) A Microbusiness is an entity that can be either a Tier 1 Marijuana Cultivator or Marijuana Product Manufacturer or both and, if in receipt of a Delivery Endorsement issued by the Commission, may deliver Marijuana or Marijuana Products produced at the licensed location directly to Consumers in compliance with established regulatory requirements for retail sale as it relates to delivery.
+A Microbusiness that is a Marijuana Product Manufacturer may purchase no more than 2,000 pounds of Marijuana or its dry-weight equivalent in raw concentrate per year from other Marijuana Establishments, but not any other Marijuana Products. - (b) A Microbusiness shall comply with all operational requirements imposed by $935\,\mathrm{CMR}$ 500.105 through 500.140 on Marijuana Cultivators and Marijuana Product Manufacturers, and Retailers, to the extent the Licensee engages in such activities. - (c) A Microbusiness Licensee may not be a Person or Entity Having Direct or Indirect Control for any other Marijuana Establishment, except a Social Consumption Establishment.
+A majority of the Microbusiness' Executives or Members shall have been residents of Massachusetts for no less than 12 months prior to application. - (d) Application fees and license fees for Microbusinesses shall be set at 50% of the combined sum of the application fees and license fees for all the cultivation or manufacturing activities in which the Licensee engages. - (e) Delivery Endorsements shall be subject to the exclusivity provisions for Delivery Licensees established in 935 CMR 500.050(10)(b). - (6) Social Consumption Establishment Pilot Program. - (a) Under the Social Consumption Establishment Pilot Program, Social Consumption Marijuana Products solely on its Premises. - (b) Municipal Participation for Social Consumption Pilot Program. - 1.
+The Commission shall develop criteria for evaluating whether the goals of the exclusivity period are met which shall include, but not be limited to: - a.
+Overall rates of participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes; - b.
+Overall rates of participation in the regulated Marijuana industry by people of color: - c.
+Licenses granted to businesses with majority ownership comprised of Economic Empowerment Priority Applicants and Social Equity Program Participants; Microbusinesses; and Craft Marijuana Cooperatives; - d.
+Number of registered agents who are Social Equity ProgramParticipants; - e.
 Number of Social Consumption Establishments in operation and business performance relative to other Marijuana Establishments;

+Formatted: Underline, Font color: Custom Color(RGB(43,87,154)), Pattern: Clear (Gray-10%)
-f.
-Financial feasibility of continued participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes if exclusivity period ends; and g.
-Any other information the Commission determines relevant.

-2. The Commission shall collect and report on data measuring the criteria throughout the exclusivity period.
+- f.
+Financial feasibility of continued participation in the regulated Marijuana industry by people from communities that have previously been disproportionately harmed by Marijuana prohibition and enforcement of the law, by farmers, and by businesses of all sizes if exclusivity period ends; and - g.
+Any other information the Commission determines relevant. - 2.
+The Commission shall collect and report on data measuring the criteria throughout the exclusivity period.
 The Commission shall begin evaluating whether the goals of the exclusivity period have been met at least eight months before the end of the 36-month period to provide adequate time to consider whether an extension of the 36-month period is necessary prior to the conclusion of that time period.

-3. The licenses may be made available to any qualifying applicants after the 36-month period, unless the Commission affirmatively votes to extend the period of exclusivity by a period of 12 months after the first 36-month period.
-Any subsequent extension of the exclusivity period would require the Commission affirmatively to find that the goals and objectives of the exclusivity period as set forth in 935 CMR 500.050(10)(b)1., have not been met.
+period, unless the Commission affirmatively votes to extend the period of exclusivity by a period of 12 months after the first 36-month period.
+Any subsequent extension of the exclusivity period would require the Commission affirmatively to find that the goals and objectives of the exclusivity period as set forth in 935 CMR 500.050(10)(b)12 have not been met.